BDNYC/sedkit/README.md

 <img src="sedkit/data/figures/Lbol_v_SpT.png" height="500">

-Please read the full documentation for details on this functionality and much more.
+Please read the [full documentation](https://sedkit.readthedocs.io/en/latest/) for details on this functionality and much more.

-## Documentation
+## Documentation and Notebooks

-Full documentation for the latest build can be found on [ReadTheDocs](https://sedkit.readthedocs.io/en/latest/).
+Full documentation is available: https://sedkit.readthedocs.io/.

 The package also contains detailed Jupyter notebooks highlighting the core functionality of its primary classes, including